y0lka/Udacity/P3 [Classic Arcade Game Clone]/README.md

 In order to be able to play this game you have to open index.html in a browser.
-(Optionally you can save the game folder locally to your computer and then open the index.html file in a vrowser.)
+(Optionally you can save the game folder locally to your computer and then open the index.html file in a browser.)